 Again, some conspiracy theories may let you think that:

-- or that may be a mismatch in the namespaces;
+- Or that may be a namespace mismatch.

-- that the “?” character that you normally find in the URI is causing this problem;
+- The “?” character that you normally find in the URI is causing this problem.

-- and my favorite is that you should give “sysadmin” rights to the service account that is running the host instance.
+- And my favorite is that you should grant “sysadmin” rights to the service account running the host instance.

-Lucky, I remembered to double-check the security permission directly on SQL Server, so I opened the SQL Server Management Console with the service account and try to execute the stored procedure and… guest what… I didn’t have permissions!
+Lucky, I remembered to double-check the security permission directly on SQL Server, so I opened the SQL Server Management Console with the service account and tried to execute the stored procedure and… guess what… I didn’t have permissions!

 When I double-check the permissions to that service account, it had: db_datareader and db_datawriter… that in some situations are enough:

-Of course, given “sysadmin” or “db_ower” would solve all my problems but sometimes you are not allowed to do that for security reasons and also is not a best practice, special now with GDPR.
+Of course, having sysadmin or db_owner would solve all my problems, but sometimes you are not allowed to do that for security reasons, and it is also not best practice, especially now with GDPR.

-So the problem was clear that the service account that is running the host instance bind to that send port didn’t have the right permissions to execute the stored procedure… unfortunately, the error raised by the adapter is out of context.
+So the problem was clear: the service account that is running the host instance, which binds to that send port, didn’t have the right permissions to execute the stored procedure… unfortunately, the error raised by the adapter is out of context.

 Solution